 Danum is home to an astonishing variety of plants and wildlife; including more than 340 species of birds, 124 species of mammals, 72 species of reptiles and 56 species of amphibians.
-Rare and endangered species such as the Sumatran rhino, banteng (a species of wild cattle), Borneo Pygmy elephant, clouded leopard, orang-utan and proboscis monkey are found at Danum Valley.
+Rare and endangered species such as the Sumatran rhino, banteng (a species of wild cattle), Borneo Pygmy elephant, clouded leopard, orang-utan and proboscis monkey are found here.
 The flora is a rich as the fauna with over 200 species of plants found per hectare.
 In 2016 researchers discovered the tallest tropical tree in the world when they found a rainforest giant measuring 94.1 metres.

 Borneo Adventure offers a range of 3 and 4-day Danum Valley tour packages to suit your needs and budget, with a choice of accommodation options.
+We also offer a Danum Valley and Tabin Wildlife 5 day, 4 night trip.

 The awarding-winning Borneo Rainforest Lodge offers a luxury jungle lodge experience.
 Accommodation consists of 40 standard, deluxe and premium chalets plus a limited number of villas.
 All rooms are fan cooled rather than air-conditioned.
 The lodge can cater for around 90 guests.
 Rooms are usually booked up early for the peak season months of July and August.